Proteins: Structure And Functions

 The functions of proteins are discussed below:

-Lipase: Helps to divide the fats into glycerol and fatty acids known to be the essential substances in the human body.
+Example: Amylase breaks down starch into their simplest compounds, sugars, while digestion.
+Lipase helps to break down the fats into glycerol and fatty acids, known to be the essential substances in the human body.

 Connective tissues involve structural proteins which are the framework of the cells and tissues to offer stability and form.

-That is where collagen fibres come into play, they are found in connective tissues to provide tensile strength and elasticity.
+Example: Collagen fibres are found in connective tissues to provide tensile strength and elasticity.

 Transport proteins have the function of moving molecules and ions across membranes into cells and through the blood.